smartcontractkit/full-blockchain-solidity-course-js/CONTRIBUTING.md

 # How do I make a contribution?

 Never made an open source contribution before?
-Wondering how contributions work in the in our project?
+Wondering how contributions work in this project?
 Here's a quick rundown!

-- Find an issue that you are interested in addressing or a feature that you would like to add.
+- Find an issue that you want to address or a feature that you would like to add.

 - Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under `your-GitHub-username/repository-name`.

-- Clone the repository to your local machine using `git clone https://github.com/github-username/repository-name.git`.
+- Clone the forked repository to your local machine using `git clone https://github.com/github-username/repository-name.git`.

 - Create a new branch for your fix using `git checkout -b branch-name-here`.